rhysd/action-setup-vim/README.md

 [![Build status][ci-badge]][ci]
 [![Action Marketplace][release-badge]][marketplace]

-[action-setup-vim][proj] is a [GitHub Action][github-action] to setup [Vim][vim] or [Neovim][neovim]
-on Linux, macOS and Windows.
-Both stable releases and nightly releases are supported.
+[action-setup-vim][proj] is an action for [GitHub Actions][github-actions] to setup [Vim][vim] or [Neovim][neovim] on Linux, macOS and Windows.
+Stable releases, nightly releases and specifying versions are supported.

-For stable release, this action will install Vim or Neovim from package manager or official releases since it is faster than building from source.
+For stable releases, this action will install Vim or Neovim from system's package manager or official releases since it is the most popular way to install them and it's faster than building from source.

 For nightly release, this action basically installs the nightly release of Vim or Neovim from official releases.
-If unavailable, it builds executables from source.
+If unavailable, it builds executables from sources.

-For details of installation, please read the following 'Installation details' section.
+For more details, please read the following 'Installation details' section.

 ## Why?